 In determining how things are going, I read a lot of research, commentary and opinion about home working.
-It’s good to see a range of evidence and opinion, and to recognise that some opinions are presented as facts and we should all be wary of generalisations.
+It’s good to see a range of evidence and opinion, and to recognize that some opinions are presented as facts and we should all be wary of generalizations.

 Here are some examples, and my views about keeping a balance when considering how to make use of all the advice, guidance and direction available.

 I was recently told, quite forcefully, that “everyone is tired of working from home” and they need to get back to the office.
 People talk about Zoom fatigue; how home workers were energized immediately post lockdown, but they’re now running out of steam and can’t sustain it; and working from home is just tiring and not as productive as being in the office.